-Ever since I saw the photos of Hotel Del Salto at Tequendama Falls, I wanted to visit this allegedly haunted hotel.
-Colombia was already on the list for 2019, and I chose Bogota explicitly to see this once hotel, now museum.
-Besides the obvious reasons, like being directly opposite a huge waterfall, the hotel has a long and somewhat morbid history heightening the urge to visit.
+Since I saw the photos of Hotel Del Salto at Tequendama Falls, I have wanted to visit this allegedly haunted hotel.
+Colombia was already on the list for 2019, and I chose Bogota explicitly to see this once a hotel, now a museum.
+Besides the obvious reasons, like being directly opposite a huge waterfall, the hotel has a long and somewhat morbid history, heightening the urge to visit.

-Hotel Del Salto at Tequendama Falls is considered a significant tourist attraction for Colombians and international travelers alike.
-The hotel sits 18 miles southwest of Bogota and is easily accessible by car or bus.
+Hotel Del Salto at Tequendama Falls is a significant tourist attraction for Colombians and international travelers.
+The hotel is 18 miles southwest of Bogota and easily accessible by car or bus.
 It invites a crowd of tourists longing to take in the view of Tequendama Falls.
 To explore the stories of suicide that created such notoriety and to find out if it is haunted.

 Felipe Restrepo Acosta On Wikipedia (Creative Commons)